 When you pick up a television from Best Buy, you probably don’t think about the possibility of that television exposing your family to harmful chemicals recently banned in Europe, but that is exactly what a study just found.
 So what do you do if you want to live in the modern world with a television?
 We have those answers.
-You’ve trusted Mamavation to bring you topics like best organic mattresses, best probiotics, and safest cookware, now join us as we explore fire retardants in your television and solutions you can implement today to keep your family safe.
+You’ve trusted Mamavation to bring you topics like best organic mattresses, best probiotics, and safest cookware, now join us as we explore flame-retardant televisions and solutions you can implement today to keep your family safe.

 Disclosure: this post contains affiliate links.